james-trayford/strauss/docs/start.rst

    pip install -e ".[speech]"

 .. note::
-   The :code:`coqui` engine is currently supported for python version :code:`<= 3.12`.
-To install just one engine use the :code:`[kokoro]` or :code:`[coqui]` extra instead.
-These are an optional extra rather than a default as :code:`kokoro` pulls in :code:`torch`, which is a few hundred MB; voice models download on first use.
+   This is an optional extra rather than a default as :code:`kokoro` pulls in :code:`torch`, which is a few hundred MB; voice models download on first use.

-Strauss uses the best engine it finds at import, preferring :code:`kokoro`, then :code:`coqui`, then :code:`pyttsx3`.
+Strauss uses the best engine it finds at import, preferring :code:`kokoro`, then :code:`pyttsx3`.
 To choose one explicitly, or list the voices it offers:

 .. code-block:: python